AO-StreetArt/CLyman/docs/pages/deps.rst

 `The Boost Project <https://www.boost.org/>`__ is a set of C++ libraries, that are primarily used for UDP Processing.

 It is released under the Boost Software License.

-GLM
----
-`GLM <https://glm.g-truc.net/0.9.9/index.html>`__ is the OpenGL math library, and is used to perform transformation calculations between scenes and/or devices.

-This is licensed under an MIT license.

 Automatic Dependency Resolution
 -------------------------------